-Hello, and welcome to the home of the bimonthly game jam for libre games, LibreJam!
+Hello, and welcome to the home of the (not really) bimonthly game jam for libre games, LibreJam!

 At the beginning of every other month, the jam begins, with a unique theme being released to add extra challenge.
 Participants have two weeks to develop and publish their game, working solo or in teams.
 Once time is up, all games are published to the site for others to view, and ratings are opened for seven days, before a winner is announced.